rdhawladar/golang-vercel/README.md

 ## Installation
 -   Install node and npm using `brew install node`
--   Run `npm i -g vercel` and check if vercel install properly by `vercel --version`
+-   Run `npm i -g vercel` and check if vercel installed properly by `vercel --version`
 -   Run `vercel dev` for development server
 -   Run `vercel --prod` for production server